zhenkewu/CFRL/JOSS/paper.md

     id_label='ID', T=10)
 ```

 We then split the trajectory data into a training set (80%) and a testing set (20%) using scikit-learn's `train_test_split()`.
-The training set is used to train the counterfactually fair policy, while the testing set is used to evaluate the value and counterfactual fairness metric achieved by the policy.
+The training set is used to train the counterfactually fair policy, while the testing set is used to evaluate the value and counterfactual fairness achieved by the policy.

 ```python
 (zs_train, zs_test, states_train, states_test,